roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  "No problem," Cori said.

  Ty put the red choker around her neck and gave her the red tie to put in her hair once it was dry.
 Now fully — so to speak — dressed, Cori finished drying her hair and applying her makeup, which consisted primarily of bright red lipstick, and then put her hair in a ponytail as requested.
 It was a very sexy look, Cori had to admit, and she was certain she would as usual be the center of attention — this time in a very large crowd.
 She wasn't a bit nervous.
 She was used to it.
-Report_Story #17
+7